‘This Is Us’ Recap: Why It Was Important To Revisit The Birth Of ‘The Big 3’ [Spoilers]

 — EntertainmentTonight (@etnow) January 18, 2017

-The episode was incredibly emotional, and showed Rebecca’s reservations about becoming a mother to not one, but three babies at once.
-There are many scenes that show Rebecca talking to her growing baby bump, and dealing with the stress that comes from being pregnant.
-She is overcome with emotion, and even forgets it is Jack’s birthday, and kicks him out of the house.
+The episode was incredibly emotional and showed Rebecca’s reservations about becoming a mother to not one, but three babies at once.
+There are many scenes that show Rebecca talking to her growing baby bump and dealing with the stress that comes from being pregnant.
+She is overcome with emotion and even forgets it is Jack’s birthday and kicks him out of the house.

 “This is a woman that we found out in the fifth episode wasn’t sure she even wanted to be a mother,” Moore said.
 “Then suddenly, to be a mother of three and to have to come to terms with that and how utterly life changing that is in the span of nine or eight months.
 That’s a lot.
 It feels like she’s drowning in her fears and her expectations and anxiety.”